Mean Perplexity Is Lying to You

 4. Outlier counts (sequences with PPL > 100) as a diagnostic

 When mean and median diverge, the per-sequence loss distribution is heavy-tailed.
-In this regime, mean PPL can produce misleading orderings.
-Reporting both gives a complete picture.
+In that regime, mean PPL can produce misleading orderings.
+Reporting both gives the complete picture.

 Why This Matters Beyond Benchmarks

-If you are selecting a quantization method based on reported perplexity, and the evaluation only reports mean PPL, you may be choosing the wrong method.
-If you are publishing a quantization paper and only reporting mean PPL, your quality ordering may not reflect reality.
-If you are deploying a quantized model and the “improvement” in perplexity is driven by outlier stabilization rather than genuine quality gains, your production system may not perform as expected.
+If you're picking a quantization method based on reported perplexity and the evaluation only reports mean PPL, you may be choosing the wrong method.
+If you're publishing a quantization paper and only reporting mean PPL, your quality ordering may not reflect reality.
+And if you're deploying a quantized model where the "improvement" in perplexity is driven by outlier stabilization rather than genuine quality gains, your production system may not perform as expected.

 Data from the RAM paper: "RAM: Budget-Aware Proprietary Compression for Large Language Models via Rate-Distortion Optimization" (baa.ai, 2026).
 All evaluations use WikiText-2 test split, sequence length 2048, 128 sequences, seed 42.
 Full paper available at huggingface.co/spaces/baa-ai/RAM.
 Code available at github.com/baa-ai/RAM.